sara-nl/singularity-course/build-singularity-image.md

       exec echo "I am running your Singulariy container!"

    ```
-With this recipe let's build the image
+   We are downloading the latest python version from docker://index.docker.io/library/ubuntu:latest.
+The Bootstrap and From keywords are mandatory.
+With this recipe let's build the image and run the container:

    ```sh
    sudo singularity build python3.simg python3-recipe